finagle/finagle-oauth2/README.md

 Hello 1
 ```
 #### A type-safe `OAuth2Filter` and `OAuth2Request`
-It's prefered to use the power of Finagle's filters along with type-safe srvices.
+It's preferred to use the power of Finagle filters along with type-safe services.
 The code bellow shows how to use two new building blocks `OAuth2Filter` and `OAuth2Request` in order to build robust type-safe services.
 ```scala
 import com.twitter.finagle.oauth2._
 import com.twitter.finagle.{OAuth2Request, OAuth2Filter}